The UK’s Security Service, MI5, have taken the rare step of responding to requests for any information on Alexander Wilson in their archives.

 Professor Crook argues that he believes the situation is much more complicated and mysterious:

 It is perfectly conceivable that all of Alexander Wilson’s transcriptions and reports were accurate and that the Egyptians were fabricating the existence of a network of their spies in London as a counter-intelligence tactic because they suspected all their calls were being listened to.
 Hence, the MI5 belief following their own checks that no such network existed would also have been accurate.

 Professor Crook explains: ‘One of the difficulties and potential injustices of historically putting long-deceased intelligence operatives under the moral microscope is that in the absence of any personal diary which for obvious professional reasons they should never keep, they leave no account and cannot defend themselves.’

-The memoir of Wilson’s third wife, Alison, will be released in hard back and Kindle in 2019 and the paperback to follow.
-It includes a foreword by their son Nigel and with contributions from Ruth Wilson who starred in and co-executively produced the recent BBC Television drama series Mrs Wilson.
+The memoir of Wilson’s third wife, Alison, was released in hard back and Kindle in July 2019 and the paperback to follow.
+It includes a foreword by their sons Nigel and Gordon with an Afterword from Ruth Wilson who starred in and co-executively produced the recent BBC Television drama series Mrs Wilson.